Skip to content

 Databases

-ClickHousePostgreSQLMySQL
+ClickHousePostgreSQLMySQL / MariaDBDuckDB

-Install extradetectkit[clickhouse]detectkit[postgres]detectkit[mysql]
+Install extradetectkit[clickhouse]detectkit[postgres]detectkit[mysql] / detectkit[mariadb]detectkit[duckdb]

-Location modeltwo databasesone database, two schemastwo databases
+Location modeltwo databasesone database, two schemastwo databasesone file, two schemas

-Internal dedupReplacingMergeTree (version-collapse)enforced PK + ON CONFLICT upsertenforced PK + ON DUPLICATE KEY UPDATE
+Internal dedupReplacingMergeTree (version-collapse)enforced PK + ON CONFLICT upsertenforced PK + ON DUPLICATE KEY UPDATE (MariaDB: VALUES() form)enforced PK + ON CONFLICT upsert (same shape as PostgreSQL)

 detectkit keeps two kinds of tables apart: